FuzzingLabs/cairo-fuzzer/README.md

 ## Description:

-Cairo-fuzzer is a tool designed for smart contract developers to test the security and push the complex test cases of their program.
-It can be used as an independent tool or used as a library.
+Cairo-fuzzer is a tool designed for smart contract developers to test the security.
+It can be used as an independent tool or as a library.

 ## Features: